 Whenever there's a problem, inventors are going to start looking for solutions, though.
 That's how mesh networking solutions were created.
 And for $300...$500, you are now able to get a decent Wi-Fi connection pretty much anywhere in your home.
 Companies such as Luma, AmpliFi and even Google have released their so-called "Wi-Fi systems".
 This is the easiest way of getting a strong network signal, without having to install and use additional equipment (range extenders, and so on).

+Simply buy and place these custom routers in each room, and then let them communicate with each other, and with the connected clients.
 Unlike range extenders, these (let's call them) satellites don't need complex management either; the setup process is straightforward and can be done in 10 minutes or so.

 Samsung has recently announced the creation of its own mesh system, called Samsung Connect Home.
 It will sell for close to $400 for a pack of three devices, which should be more than enough to cover a medium-sized house.
 Of course, if you've got a larger home (and the needed money) you can purchase more satellites, which will seamlessly integrate into the existing network.